Skip to content

 Email: Legal@thetradedesk.com

 13.3 If TD is required to provide any notice under these TOUs to Customer, Customer acknowledges that such notice may be provided by the Reseller and any receipt of a notice from Reseller shall constitute a notice hereunder.
-Notices must be in writing and are effective when (a) delivered personally; (b) received from a nationally-recognized next-day courier service; or © sent by email.
-If TD provides notice directly to Customer, notices to Customer shall be sent to the primary contact information provided by Customer to Reseller or to Customer’s CEO, CFO, or President.
+Notices must be in writing and are effective when (a) delivered personally; (b) delivered by a nationally-recognized next-day courier service; or (c) sent by email; or (d) posted to Customer’s Platform account.
+If TD provides notice directly to Customer, notices to Customer shall be sent to the primary contact information provided by Customer to Reseller or to the contact information Customer maintains in Customer’s Platform account.
 If notice is sent via email by either party hereunder, the sending party must confirm that (x) the email was apparently sent successfully according to its ordinary technical records and (y) the sending party does not receive an error notice.
 Notwithstanding the foregoing, if the sending party receives an error notice because the receiving party has changed its email address without formally notifying the sending party, the email notice is deemed effective if the sending party is using the last email address provided by the other party for the express purpose of receiving notices.

-14.1 Customer will not make any public statement relating to these TOUs or Customer’s use of TD’s Services without TD’s prior written approval.
+14.1 Customer will not make any public statement relating to the relationship of the parties under these TOUs without TD’s prior written approval.
 TD may include Customer’s name and logo in its marketing, promotional materials and customer lists.

-14.2 Unless otherwise expressly set forth in these TOUs or in a supplemental agreement, all supplemental terms and conditions or ancillary agreements entered into between the parties for additional features or services will be subject to the terms of these TOUs.
+14.4 Unless otherwise expressly set forth in these TOUs or in a supplemental agreement, all supplemental terms and conditions or ancillary agreements agreed to by Customer for additional features or services will be subject to the terms of these TOUs.
 To the extent that the terms of any supplemental terms and conditions, ancillary agreement or the Customer Agreement conflicts with the terms of these TOUs: (i) these TOUs shall govern with respect to the obligations hereunder from Customer to TD and TD’s rights as a direct party to these TOUs; and (ii) the Customer Agreement shall govern with respect to the obligations between Customer and Reseller.

 15.1 Customer’s use of Walmart DSP Platform is subject to the terms and conditions below in addition to those stated above.